 - Giving pricing teams updated guides with the relevant rules, logic and procedures will create a more positive working environment.
 Boost productivity and recover the investment from software and over a short period of time.

-- We shouldn’t be trying to obstruct technological innovation and diffusion.
-Rather, we should face up to the challenge of bringing back to economies the entrepreneurship, innovativeness and business dynamism; that characterised the years after World War II when growth was also more inclusive.
+- We should not try to block technological innovation and diffusion.
+Instead, we should face up to the challenge of putting back to economies the innovativeness, entrepreneurship, and business dynamism that distinguished the years after World War II when growth was more inclusive.

-- Well-defined people’s capabilities and better ways of working essential to embedding new technology, processes and teams into a business.
-Once people and processes established successfully, decisions and deployment around technology become much more straight forward.
+- Well-defined people’s capabilities and better ways of working are essential to embedding new technology, processes and teams into a business.
+Once a business establishes people and processes, decisions and deployment around technology becomes much more straight forward.

 - marketing strategy (3)